The Atlantic Companion · Wild Atlantic Way · Cork

 A reconstructed early-medieval ringfort at the Clonakilty Agricultural Showgrounds, built on the site of the original.
 Gives a real sense of how an Irish farming family lived 1,200 years ago.
 Often overlooked.

 Good to know · Off the N71 at Clonakilty Showgrounds.
-Seasonal opening — call ahead.
+Seasonal — check current opening hours before visiting.

 Town